imhmede/imhmede.github.io/index.md

 ---

-> **Publication:** Essa Imhmed, Edgar Eduardo Ceh Varela, Ludwig Scherer, Ivan Sanjaya, George Candal. **CodeInspector: Automated LLM-Supported CS1 Level Code Assessment.**
+> **Publication:** Essa Imhmed, Edgar Eduardo Ceh Varela, Ludwig Scherer, Ivan Sanjaya and George Candal. **CodeInspector: Automated LLM-Supported CS1 Level Code Assessment.**
 >
-> Status: Accepted for Presentation at 2025 IEEE Frontiers in Education (FIE) Conference.
+> Status: Accepted for Presentation at the 2025 IEEE Frontiers in Education (FIE) Conference.
 > Nashville, Tennessee, USA.

 ---

-> **Publication:** Essa Imhmed, Edgar Eduardo Ceh Varela, Mustafa Elfituri. **Using Scrum to Improve Student Teamwork in a Project-Based Hybrid Learning Setting.**
+> **Publication:** Essa Imhmed, Edgar Eduardo Ceh Varela and Mustafa Elfituri. **Using Scrum to Improve Student Teamwork in a Project-Based Hybrid Learning Setting.**
 >
-> Status: Accepted for Presentation at 2025 IEEE Frontiers in Education (FIE) Conference.
+> Status: Accepted for Presentation at the 2025 IEEE Frontiers in Education (FIE) Conference.
 > Nashville, Tennessee, USA.

 ### May 2024